Figures logo

 Key points:

-- It's not just about compliance: While the EU Pay Transparency Directive looms in 2026, smart companies know fair pay drives trust, engagement, and that elusive thing called loyalty.
+• It's not just about compliance: While the EU Pay Transparency Directive arrives in 2026, smart companies know fair pay drives trust, engagement, and that elusive thing called loyalty.

-Here’s a sobering thought to start your week: according to the OECD, women earn only 87 to every 100 euros a man makes, on average, for full-time workers.
+Here’s a sobering thought to start your week: according to the OECD, women earn only 87 cents to every euro a man makes, on average, for full-time workers.
 And to make matters worse, that number has remained largely unchanged in recent decades.

 But gender is just one slice of a rather unappetizing pay equity pie.
 Across the globe, people face pay discrimination based on race, age, disability, sexual orientation, and other characteristics.